16 Ways To Reconnect With Your Partner After a Fight

 In conclusion

-Remember - disagreements occur because both partners usually have different expectations and beliefs about how things should be or what's acceptable and what's not.
+Remember - disagreements occur because both partners usually have different conflict resolution styles, different expectations and beliefs about how things should be or what's acceptable and what's not.
 The key to getting past the arguments is to take responsibility for your mistakes, recognize when it's time to apologize, and focus on success instead of failure.

 Before rushing to a therapist, read these 16 steps on how to reconnect.
 Maybe, some of them will help you get through a serious disagreement as a couple and hopefully if done right, you will come out of this experience stronger than ever!
 If you thought this article was helpful, please, be sure to share it with your friends and loved ones, and be sure to check out our Conversation games for couples for deep meaningful or naughty conversations with your special one!